Essen, Belgium: Economy

-On 9 July 1852, Belgium and the Netherlands signed a treaty for the construction of a new railroad between Antwerp and Rotterdam.
-Thus, in the years 1852-54 the railroad line Antwerp - Lage Zwaluwe was built with a border station in Essen.
-Because of this route, the line missed the city of Breda.
-However, one of the founders of the Société Anonyme des chemins de fer d'Anvers à Rotterdam owned land in Essen and wanted it to increase in value.
-The train ensured that wealthy Antwerp residents came to Essen to find peace and quiet.
-The Essen students, workers and maids could more easily go to Antwerp to learn and work.
+In an agreement signed on 9 July 1852, Belgium and the Netherlands paved the way for a new railroad connecting Antwerp and Rotterdam.
+Constructed between 1852 and 1854, the Antwerp-Lage Zwaluwe rail line included a key border station in Essen.
+Interestingly, the line bypassed the city of Breda, a decision influenced by one of the founding members of the Société Anonyme des chemins de fer d'Anvers à Rotterdam, who owned land in Essen.
+This new transit route attracted affluent residents from Antwerp seeking tranquility, while also facilitating easier access to educational and employment opportunities in Antwerp for the local populace.